github/CodeSearchNet/README.md

 ## Evaluation

-  The metric we use for evaluation is [Normalized Discounted Cumalitive Gain](https://en.wikipedia.org/wiki/Discounted_cumulative_gain#Normalized_DCG).
+  The metric we use for evaluation is [Normalized Discounted Cumulative Gain](https://en.wikipedia.org/wiki/Discounted_cumulative_gain#Normalized_DCG).
 Please reference [this paper][paper] for further details regarding model evaluation.

 ### Annotations